Ultralight bass fishing is growing in popularity for a few reasons:

 Lure manufacturers are getting behind the growing popularity of ultralight bass fishing and producing more and more finesse lures.

 They are making smaller versions of the traditional bass lures and these are a great place to start.

-Ultralight buzz baits, tube jigs, crankbaits, even tiny topwater lures (poppers) are very effective along with the smaller worms and soft plastics that lots of anglers love.
+Ultralight buzz baits, tube jigs, crankbaits, and even tiny topwater lures (poppers) are very effective along with the smaller worms and soft plastics that lots of anglers love.
 Tie the bass worms on lighter jig heads (1/20, 1/16th, and so on).

 Small finesse lures such as Rapala crankbaits and jerkbaits and finesse-style plastic swimbaits are the top choices.
 Inline spinners, which we normally associate with trout, are also deadly on bass in the right conditions cast on ultralight bass fishing gear.
 These lure kits offer a great way to make these yourself.